anil-turk/FreeGPT-NodeJS-PHP/README.md

 ## Warning
 This project is not affiliated with ChatGPT in any kind.
 I'm not responsible for anything and this project is just for educational purposes ONLY.
+If you want to use example.php with sql please do not forget to put mysqli_real_escape_string to inputs for your own safety.

 ## Dependencies